Kidangoor, Kottayam: St. Mary's Church

 Northern Kidangoor is home to the increasingly old St. Mary's Church.
 Kidangoor St. Mary's Church is the parish forane of the Knanaya community.
 Little Lourdes hospital in Kidangoor, run by the Visitation Nuns, is a famous hospital on the Pala Highway.

 Festivals

 The main festival is in the month of Kumbha (February, March).
 It starts on the day of Karthika and lasts for 10 days.
 The Trikarthika of the month of Vrichika (November–December) and the Thaipooyam of the month of Makara (Jan-Feb) are other important festivals.
 Many people come to the temple to perform Shastivrata on 6th day after the Amavasya, which is considered auspicious.

 Trade

 Several types of imported goods are available in Kidangoor.
 Also being on the Pala-Ettumanoor road, you can find most of the daily use items available in markets.

 Hospitals

 Little Lourdes Mission hospital is one of the main hospitals in Kidangoor.
-Apart from that, there are few other hospitals which are nearby on the way to Pala and Ettumanoor like Mar Sleeva Medicity, Carithas Hospital, Miteras, Ahalia Eye hospital and Matha Hospital.